marklogic-community/grove-cli/README.markdown

 ### muir config

 Generates or modifies settings for your application, based on prompts.
 This is the preferred way to manage configuration files.
-We plan to add additional functionality to it soon.
+We plan to add additional functionality to it soon. **Run this command from the parent directory of your generated project.**

     muir config